 If your package is marked "delivered" but hasn’t actually arrived at your delivery address by the end of the day, there are a number of steps you can take:

-- Check tracking info: Use your tracking number to double-check the delivery status.
-A lot of delivery services now provide real-time tracking.
+Check tracking info: Use your tracking number to double-check the delivery status.
+A lot of delivery services and even postal services now provide real-time tracking.

 How to increase your chances of on-time delivery